-Julie Bishop, Palladium Board Member and former Australian Minister for Foreign Affairs
+Julie Bishop, Former Australian Minister for Foreign Affairs

 No nation can reach its full potential unless it harnesses the energy, ideas and intellect of all its citizens, including the 50% that are female.
 One of the best ways that governments the world over can grow their economies, build sustainable communities and lift standards of living is to empower women and girls.
 According to the United Nations, gender equality is key to unlocking many of the Sustainable Development Goals (SDGs), and women’s empowerment is an opportunity for nations to grow economically and socially.

 Around the world, women are increasingly controlling consumer spending with a greater transfer of wealth to the hands of women.
 While some governments and large donors are driving the global agenda with a gender lens, current efforts are insufficient to achieve large-scale improvements.

 The time is ripe for gender lens investing to play a greater role.

 "Gender lens investing" uses capital to deliver financial returns while improving the lives of women, girls, and their communities.
 When investors consider dimensions of gender in investment decisions, allocation of capital can be focused in the direction of inclusive interventions that promote and drive such an agenda.
 This is not limited to businesses that are owned or led by women.
 “Big tent” gender lens investing includes initiatives with 1) women as business owners; 2) women as business leaders (such as CEOs); 3) women as employees; 4) women as customers; and 5) women in the supply chain.

 Palladium’s own investment effort, the Palladium Impact Fund I, uses gender as a core plank in its strategy.
 In the rural areas where it invests, it focuses on supporting those businesses that either have high female participation and/or that directly benefit women and girls.